vinsworldcom/crapps/README.txt

 Perl and the use of CRAPPS on Windows.
 However, CRAPPS is written in Perl and thus is platform independent.
 You can run it on any OS that supports Perl and has the required modules.
-It has been tested successfully on Windows (2K, XP, 2K3, 7) 32-bit and 64-bit with Strawberry versions 5.14 to 5.20 32-bit and 64-bit, Linux (various flavors) and Mac OSX.
+It has been tested successfully on Windows 2000 and greater (e.g., XP, 2K3/8/12 Server, 7, 10) 32-bit and 64-bit with Strawberry Perl versions 5.14 and newer (up to latest) 32-bit and 64-bit, Linux (various flavors) and Mac OSX.

   1)  Install Perl
   2)  Install Perl Modules (if required)